-In Hawaii, a business operating under a fictitious name may want to register a Trade Name.
+In Hawaii, a business operating under a fictitious business name may want to register a Trade Name.
 Learn more about what a Trade Name is, who needs one and how to register.

 More information about the laws behind Trade Name registration can be found in Hawaii Statutes § 482-2.